 Community Ratings & Reviews

-Users have an overall positive opinion around it, however, some redditors tend to highlight issues with accuracy and reliability, particularly with CART enabled.
+Users have an overall positive opinion of it; however, some Redditors tend to highlight issues with accuracy and reliability, based on discussions shared in Reddit communities such as r/deaf and r/accessibility.

 Frequent users often note how dependable the service feels day after day.
 Occasional nitpicks center on setup steps like forwarding, but once configured, it largely gets out of your way.